Benefits of Fish Oils and Breast Milk

 One half of the fish oil group would stop taking fish oils upon delivery and the other half would continue taking them from for at least another 30 days post-partum.

-benefits of fish oils and breast milk
+Research on fish oils and breast milk indicates:

-• A stronger immune system
+• Fish oils may help develop a stronger immune system

-• Better body development
+• Fish oils appear to enhanced body development

 The use of fish oils supplements during pregnancy is something to consider if you want the health benefits of omega 3 fatty acids for your baby.